Armstrm6/DesktopApplicationTemplate/README.md

 This repository contains a basic WPF UI application, a Windows Service and unit tests.

-See `CollaborationGuidelines.txt` for tips on working with the repository.
-A running log of past collaboration decisions lives in `docs/CollaborationAndDebugTips.txt`.
+See `Codex/CollaborationGuidelines.txt` for tips on working with the repository.
+A running log of past collaboration decisions lives in `Codex/docs/CollaborationAndDebugTips.txt`.

 ## Prerequisites